• Skip to primary navigation

 How to freeze the cookie dough

-The best way to do this, in my opinion, is to take 2 tablespoon amounts of dough and freeze them in an open tray.
+The best way to do this, is to take 2 tablespoon amounts of dough and freeze them in an open tray.
 Once they’ve frozen, layer them with baking parchment and store them in the freezer for up to 2 months.

 When you want cookies, take the frozen dough out of the container and bake at the same temperature as you would fresh dough.
 You may need to allow a couple of extra minutes for them to bake.